Election Day and Middleton’s Supplemental Levy

 Those planned reductions include some restructuring at the administrative level, child nutrition services and transportation routes.

-Without the levy, Reberry said the district will also consider some or all of these options:
+Without the levy, Reberry said in March, the district will also consider some or all of these options:

 - Freeze pay;